 The settlement, which is awaiting approval, stipulates that NCAA would set aside a $70 million fund to test former athletes in all forms of sports for brain injury and put the remaining $5 million in a fund to be used for researching these ailments.
 The problem with this is that it would leave out all former athletes who have already been diagnosed with brain diseases and would not put any money towards treatment.

 If you have been injured in an accident through the fault of someone else, there may be methods for legal recourse.
-Call the Chris Mayo Law Firm at (210) 999-9999 today to learn how we may advocate for your case.
+Call the [firm-name] at [phone-number] today to learn how we may advocate for your case.